 Dermal filler treatment involves a gel-like substance (natural or synthetic) being injected into target areas of the face with a cannula or needle.
 The filler plumps the skin from the inside out and works in place of lost fat and proteins to smooth lines and wrinkles and volumise hollow areas (hello, cheek fillers!).

-There are different types of dermal filler substances (some temporary, some longer-lasting), including calcium hydroxyapatite, polymethylmethacrylate and hyaluronic acid.
+There are different types of dermal filler substances (some temporary, some longer-lasting, some thinner, some thicker), including calcium hydroxyapatite, polymethylmethacrylate and hyaluronic acid.
 Some semi-permanent brands of filler - including Sculptra, Ellanse and Radiesse - work by not only filling out lines and wrinkles, but by also stimulating the body’s own collagen production.
 These fillers usually last upwards of one year.

 But, hyaluronic acid fillers - which include brands like Juvéderm, Belotero and Restylane - are the most popular and most commonly used.
 A naturally-occurring substance produced by the body, hyaluronic acid is a prized skincare ingredient which has huge hydrating abilities.
 This type of filler is popular for lots of reasons, but one of the biggest is that it’s temporary (lasting roughly 6-18 months, depending on the brand and area injected).
 Believe me, this can be a very good thing!
 Should anything go wrong, hyaluronic acid-based fillers can be dissolved by a medically qualified practitioner with an enzyme called hyaluronidase.